IBM/lagraph/docs/lagraph-dev-guide.md

 imported into a standard development environment such as the [ScalaIDE for Eclipse](http://scala-ide.org/).

-To generate project metadata for eclipse, run:
+To generate project metadata for eclipse, from the project directory run:

-    sbt eclipse
+    sbt/sbt eclipse

 For eclipse, if necessary, select the appropriate Scala compiler, e.g.,